 Eataliano dalla Costa combines traditional Italian cuisine with touches of the local Arab-Galilee cuisine.
 The spacious restaurant is located on the upper floor of a beach-side building, overlooking the sea.
-The central feature of the restaurant is an open-kitchen with a large taboon oven in the middle.
+The central feature of the restaurant is an open kitchen with a large taboon oven in the middle.

 With the help of the wait staff, we decided to order dishes from the menu with the most Arabic influence, to get a full appreciation of Chef Hmodi’s vision and talents.